wustwyh/BiRMet/README.md

 # BiRMet
-Paper `Bidirectional Relational Fusion with Meta-Learning for Inductive Knowledge Graph Completionq`.
+Paper `Bidirectional Relational Fusion with Meta-Learning for Inductive Knowledge Graph Completion`.

 The codes and datasets will be released soon.